pulibrary/njmaps_exhibit_archive/state_of_nj.md

 {% assign dir = "intro" %}
 {% assign id = "1868-state-geological-map" %}
-{% assign title = "1868: Geological Survey of New Jersey.
-Geology of New Jersey (Newark: Daily Advertiser Office, 1868) [Historic Maps Collection].
-A nine hundred-page report, with a large geological map in the back pocket, accompanied by a portfolio of eight additional geological maps on twelve sheets, titled &quot;Geological Survey of New Jersey Maps.&quot; Several of the maps, in sections, have a scale of 2 miles to 1 inch." %}
+{% assign title = "1868: &quot;Geological Map of New Jersey.&quot; Large lithograph map, with added color, 88 × 64 cm.
+Scale: 5 miles to 1 inch.
+All roads in the state are shown." %}
 {% include figure-right.html %}
->"Geological Map of New Jersey" (1868).
-Large lithograph map, with added color, 88 × 64 cm.
-Scale: 5 miles to 1 inch.
-All roads in the state are shown.
+>1868: Geological Survey of New Jersey.
+Geology of New Jersey (Newark: Daily Advertiser Office, 1868) [Historic Maps Collection].
+A nine hundred-page report, with a large geological map in the back pocket, accompanied by a portfolio of eight additional geological maps on twelve sheets, titled &quot;Geological Survey of New Jersey Maps.&quot; Several of the maps, in sections, have a scale of 2 miles to 1 inch.

 After Kitchell's sudden death from pneumonia at the end of 1861, the office of state geologist lapsed for a few years.
 "An act to complete the Geological Survey of the State"<sup>12</sup>  passed on March 30, 1864.
 George Hammell Cook 1818–1889) was given the post and the charge.
 A former civil engineer and Rutgers professor, he had been Kitchell's assistant geologist during the survey years of the 1850s.
 In 1864, Cook also became vice president of Rutgers College; he had been instrumental in the institution's quest for land-grant status.
 (Rutgers's Cook College, today's School of Environmental and Biological Sciences, was named for him.)